 My cheat sheet provides a few different ways to finish the prayer as well, ending in the name of Jesus Christ.

 Obviously, there are an infinite number of ways to pray to God in Spanish as well as English.
-I even include a nice print out of the Lord’s Prayer in Spanish so we can practice that as well.
-This is just one way to begin putting Spanish prayer into our daily routine, and it answers the big question of how to pray in Spanish.
+This is just one way to begin putting Spanish prayer into our daily routine.
+It also answers the big question of how to pray in Spanish.